 I’m sure it’s happened to you too.
 You’re just about to reach the exciting part of Songs of Praise, then suddenly, wham.
 TV off, lights out and you’re left in the dark.
 You’ll never know what song they were about to belt out next.

-But it’s not all bad news, as you may be able to receive some money for your troubles.
+And, if your power isn’t restored soon, you may be able to receive some money for your troubles.

 - Whether the power cut was planned

 - How long the power was out for

 If the power cut was planned, but you weren’t given 2 days’ notice, you can claim £30compensation.
 However, you must do this within one month.

 £75 if the power is out for longer than 12 hours

 £35 for each following 12 hour period (capped at £300 if more than 5000 home are affected).

 If the cut is caused by bad weather

 £70 if the electricity is out for 24 hours (48 hours for a severe storm)